-It is a contributory defined benefit pension scheme administered by London Borough of Merton to provide pensions and other benefits for pensionable employees of Merton Council, and a range of other scheduled and admitted bodies within the borough.
+It is a defined benefit pension scheme administered by London Borough of Merton to provide pensions and other benefits for pensionable employees of Merton Council, and a range of other scheduled and admitted bodies within the borough.
 Teachers, police officers and firefighters are not included as they come within other national pension schemes.

-The Fund is overseen by the Merton Pension Fund Advisory Panel, which is a committee of Merton Council.
+The Fund is overseen by the Merton Pension Fund Committee, which is the full decision making Sub-Committee of Merton Council.